geezoz187/wireguard-ui/README.md

 - [ ] Make Show IP in TrayIcon optional
 - [ ] Make Show Ping in TrayIcon optional
 - [ ] Changing the default Wireguard interface on startup
-- [ ] Change where to save the interface list (doesn't contain any sensitive data just the interface names)
-- [ ] Adding a log window to check the wireguard logs (similar to the windows client)